nsf-open/nsf-proposal-latex-samples/README.md

 # nsf-proposal:latex-samples
 This is an open-source repository for collaboration on samples to use in the Research.gov Proposal Preparation system.
 These samples are not official templates, nor have they been.
 These LaTeX samples were created by a volunteer group of NSF program officers.
 Output PDF files upload successfully on the Research.gov demo site.
-Samples were last tested March 2022.
+Samples were last tested December 6, 2023.
 All data is dummy data.

 For all other help with proposal submission, not related to LaTeX, please visit https://www.research.gov/research-web/content/aboutpsm or the PAPPG guide https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg
 <P>